nathenialalleyne/uber-homepage/README.md

 - A mobile-first design that looks great on all devices

-- A flexible grid layout that adapts to different screen sizes
+- A flexible layout that adapts to different screen sizes

 - A modern, clean look that is easy to navigate